Jamesxxx1997/thinkpad-x1-yoga-2018-hackintosh/README.md

     - thunderbolt 3
       - do not have device , not tested ; if you have device please contact me
     - WWAN
-      - do not have device , not tested ; connected through usb , you can passthrough your WWAN into virtual machine , and it will work
+      - do not have device , not tested ; WWAN is connected through usb , you can passthrough your WWAN into virtual machine , and it will work

 ## Personal Customization
   - EDID & HiDPi